drakes/sd_ship_builder/README.markdown

   * Front-only firing arc when crew is one is not enforced in IE(8)

-  * Tons doesn't update in some situations: select Medium Fighter, 300 tons.
-Then switch to Light Fighter; tons still shows 300 and the crew stays at 1, which aren\'t both correct.
-Changing tons and changing it back displays the correct information.

 ## Future

 There are plenty of features yet to be implemented: